ipeternella/strukts/README.md

 ### Objective

 Strukts is a C library with a few useful data structures/algorithms that can be reused in other C projects.
-It's main distribution contains a static lib, `libstrukts.a`, that can be statically linked to other C projects like the GNU linker [ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html).
+It's main distribution contains a static lib, `libstrukts.a`, that can be statically linked to other C projects with an object linker such as the GNU linker [ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html).

 Finally, this project is a training ground for exercising some classical algorithms and data structures implementations.